Google Code for Remarketing Tag - Bloom

 Required Courses (10.5 credits)

 Introduction to the field of jurilinguistics.
-Examination of the theory of jurilinguistics, including the theory of legal translation (text typologies and equivalency in legal translation), the principles of co-drafting, legal terminology development, and other aspects of legal language, such as readability and plain language.
+Examination of jurilinguistic practices, including: drafting, legal translation, legal terminology development, revision, interpretation of law, and other aspects of legal language, such as readability and plain language.

 CCTR 535 Computer-Aided Translation and Terminology.
 (3 credits)